 Two muons are selected using IsolatedLeptonTagging (without and impact parameters) as the candidate.
 Various pre-cuts are applied to select signals and reject backgrounds.
 Further background rejection is done using TMVA(BDTG).
 Estimating the precision on is done using the toy MC technique.
 In the signal process, two processes are mixed up: and via -fusion.
 These two should be separated in the end, but such separation is not considered in the analysis; it is beyond the scope of this analysis.

 Some comparisons between IDR-L and IDR-S in reconstructed particle level has done.
 More details can be found in my talk on 2019Apr03.
 All plots are left-handed beam polarization.
 All histograms are normalized to 1.

 Overall distribution after BDTG score cut: and .
 IDR-L gives better performance in both variables.

-Similar plot for "barrel category"; requires both muons are in barrel region . is significantly better in IDR-L, as well.
+Similar plot for "barrel category"; requires both muons are in the barrel region . is significantly better in IDR-L, as well.

-Similar plot for "mixed category"; require one muon is in barrel region , and another is in endcap/forward region . is pretty much same in both detector model, but slightly better performance in IDR-L.
+Similar plot for "mixed category"; require one muon is in barrel region , and another is in the endcap/forward region . is pretty much the same in both detector model, but slightly better performance in IDR-L.

-Only ~5% events are the case with both muons flying in endcap/forward region.
+Only ~5% of events are the case with both muons flying in the endcap/forward region.
 We will not discuss it here.